daveshah1/openMixR/hardware/headset-r1.0/README.md

 # Hardware for openMixR 1.0

-All of the hardware is designed in KiCad, in the spirit of open source.
+All of the hardware is designed in KiCad 4.0, in the spirit of open source.

 - *mainboard* is the headset mainboard, containing the FPGA and processor.
 It is a 150x90mm 8-layer board with a minimum track/space of 4mil and a controlled impedance requirement.